madromas/esotalk_docs/languages/introduction.md

 ## Submission

 Ideally, you should version-control your language and create a repository on [GitHub](http://github.com).
 The `definitions.php` file should be at the top-level of the repository; there should be no parent folder.

+Languages can be submitted for public listing in the [Languages](/languages) channel on the esoTalk support forum.
+Read [this conversation]() for language submission guidelines.